Narrative. Positioning.

 Questions founders ask

-Before your first fundraise, or the moment you realize people don’t react to your product.
-The earlier you lock in your narrative, the less you spend fixing confused messaging later.
-Ideally, you want your positioning clear before you build your pitch deck, launch your website, or start producing content because all of those are downstream of how you talk about what you do.
-Teams that come to me pre-launch save roughly 2–3 months of rework compared to those who try to retrofit a story onto scattered messaging.
-If investors are interested but not converting, or users sign up but don’t stick, that’s the signal.
+Before your first fundraise, or the moment you realize people aren’t reacting to what you’ve built.
+The earlier you lock in your narrative, the less you spend retrofitting confused messaging later.
+If investors are interested but not converting, or users sign up but don’t stick.
+That’s the signal.

 Marketing is distribution, it gets the word out.
 Narrative strategy is what you’re actually saying when you do.
 You can run ads, post on X and LinkedIn, and show up at every conference, but if the core message doesn’t land, you’re just spending money on noise.
 A study by Edelman found that 81% of consumers need to trust a brand before they’ll buy from it.
 Narrative strategy builds that trust layer: the logic of why you exist, who you’re for, and why now.
 Marketing then amplifies it.
 Most startups I work with don’t have a marketing problem; they have a clarity problem.
 Fix the story first, then scale it.